 A Brief History

-While all of these churches were mainly Cantonese and Hong Kong in culture, they have responded to the challenge of the second and third generations, who are more comfortable speaking English.
-While immigration from Hong Kong has declined, new immigrants are continually coming from China and are expected to dominate the Chinese Canadian culture in the future.
-Each of the Chinese churches has some form of ministry in all three languages — Cantonese, English and Mandarin — be it in translation during worship, early childhood education, separate services or practical help.
+While these churches were mainly Cantonese and Hong Kong in culture, they have responded to the challenge of the second and third generations, who are more comfortable speaking English.
+While immigration from Hong Kong has declined, new immigrants are continually coming from China.
+Each of the Chinese churches has some form of ministry in all three languages — Cantonese, English and Mandarin — whether in translation during worship, early childhood education, separate services or practical help.

-To better understand the mission field for Chinese ministry in the present and into the future, the Area Bishop of York-Scarborough commissioned a demographic study.
-Working with Environics, our Congregational Development department now has current data and projection for the next 20 years.
-This study shows that, by and large, the four churches are placed in areas which can expect continuing growth and intensification for Chinese immigrants.
+To better understand the mission field for Chinese ministry now and into the future, Bishop Patrick Yu, then-area bishop of York-Scarborough, commissioned a demographic study.
+Working with Environics, the Congregational Development department now has current data and projection for the next 20 years.
+This study shows that, by and large, the four churches are placed in areas that can expect continuing growth and intensification for Chinese immigrants.
 Our churches are in the right places!

-This is an incredible opportunity to share the Gospel in word and deed.
-Over the last few years God has been raising up leadership, resources and passion for Mandarin-speaking ministry in the Diocese of Toronto.
+This is an incredible opportunity to share the gospel in word and deed.
+God has been raising up leadership, resources and passion for Mandarin-speaking ministry in the Diocese of Toronto.
 This takes on many forms.
 Some ministries have grown from existing Chinese congregations.
-But there is also a renewed effort in recent years for the “mainstream” (i.e. English-speaking) churches to be involved, often with the help of part-time ministers and/or students whose native tongue is Mandarin.
+But there is also a renewed effort in recent years for English-speaking churches to be involved, often with the help of part-time ministers or students whose native tongue is Mandarin.
 At the moment there are a number of active Chinese ministries: